microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 The 'Unified Labeling Support Tool' collects the following log files and folders.

+> **Note**
+>
-Please note that not all log files are collected or recorded at all times.
+> Not all log files are collected or recorded at all times.
 It depends on your environment which logs, or traces can be recorded.

 ### RECORD PROBLEM <a name="record-problem-logs"></a>